Keeping You Healthy

 All adults need immunizations to help prevent them from contracting and spreading serious diseases that could result in poor health, missed work, medical bills, and not being able to care for family.

-Recommended Vaccinations for All Adults
+CDC Recommended Vaccinations For All Adults

 - All adults need a seasonal flu (influenza) vaccine every year.
 Flu vaccine is especially important for people with chronic health conditions, pregnant women, and older adults.